 The 2001 Topps Chrome is a large 661 card set distributed in two series.
 This Pujols RC was inserted into Series 2 packs.

 2001 Topps Traded is a 265 card set.
 This set caused a lot of confusion and heartache within the hobby.
 The first thing we need to notice is the recycled photo.
-The exact image was used in the Topps Chrome design.
+The exact image was used in all Topps flagship product line.

 Topps also created Topps Traded Chrome but instead of being its own release, they decided to combine it inside Topps Traded packs and sold them together.